-- Industry consultations (one-on-one sessions) along with several workshops and focus group sessions with a variety of stakeholders across the municipality. - A community-business survey was sent out and generated 100 responses across the municipality.
+- Industry consultations (one-on-one sessions) along with several workshops and focus group sessions with a variety of stakeholders across the municipality. - Ongoing discussion with groups such as town progressive associations and local community committees. - A community-business survey was sent out and generated 100 responses across the municipality.